National Insurance - overview

 If you are a sole trader or in a partnership, you are liable for profit-related Class 4 National Insurance (NI) contributions.

-Tax advice for UK employers: how to claim Employment Allowance and reduce the amount of employer’s Class 1 NICs you pay.
+The Employment Allowance reduces the NIC liability for some small employers pay.
+Here's how to claim the Employment Allowance and reduce the amount of employer’s Class 1 NICs you pay.

 You should receive a National Insurance number when you reach 16.
 If you have lost or did not receive yours find out how you can track it down.
 You can also find out how to check your NI record.